Ha3ks/ha3ks.github.io/blog/_posts/2020-11-18-SCRUM-the-art-of-dowing-twice-the-work-in-half-the-time-because-you're-a-god-damn-madman.markdown

 Once you burn through a 64 hour course in about 4 half days you can pop all the screenshots in to OneNote and then go over things that don't make sense (in my case this is little as this is basically how I learn (Visual Learner)) and add additional text notes, diagrams and arrows to your notes (love OneNote).

 Then I sat in labs for a little while.
-A lot of the lab work made sense to be and where I had an hout I was usually done and working in about 15minutes, I did have on that was a pain but it was still only half an hour and done, some tasks when you know what you're doing just don't take lone.
+A lot of the lab work made sense to be and where I had an hour I was usually done and working in about 15minutes, I did have on that was a pain but it was still only half an hour and done, some tasks when you know what you're doing just don't take long.

 After note taking and [#LabEveryDay](https://twitter.com/hashtag/labeveryday?lang=en) I took try 1 of the practice tests, Needless to say I was not familiar with the exam layout or anything so scored 63%, not bad but needs work.